Kayla Moody Drenches Her White Swimsuit In Latest Instagram Video

 “Gorgeous and stunning would love to hold the hose for u sweetie,” said yet another admirer.

-“Oh my!!” a fourth person wrote, using plenty of emoji to add further emphasis to their comment.
+“Oh my!!” a fourth person wrote, using plenty of emoji to add further emphasis to the comment.

 Many of Kayla’s followers decided to use emoji over words in order to convey how they felt about the clip.
 The most popular were the fire, heart-eyes, and heart emoji.